 Operation Explanation To Learn More Join order To execute a statement that joins more than two tables, Oracle Database joins two tables and then joins the resulting row source to the next table.
 This process continues until all tables are joined into the result.
-For example, the database joins two tables, and then joins the result to a third table, and so on.
+For example, the database joins two tables, and then joins the result to a third table, and then joins this result to a fourth table, and so on.
 N/A